 When was the last time you visited an optometrist?
 For those without perfect vision, it is recommended that one visit the eye doctor once every twelve months to look for any adjustments that may be needed in your eye prescription.

-Got Dental and Vision Insurance?
-Now is your chance!
-From now until March 31st members of AANA can secure dental and vision insurance coverage for themselves and their family.
-Visit www.aana.memberbenefits.com/dentalvision/ to learn more about what our Dental and Vision insurance can do for you!
+Secure dental and vision insurance coverage for yourself and the whole family.
+Visit the info page to learn more about what our dental and vision insurance can do for you!